-The bill aims to transfer ownership of the Naselle Youth Camp property to the Chinook Indian Nation, with the intention of optimizing the use of this underutilized asset for the benefit of the local community.
-The Department of Enterprise Services is required to execute an agreement for the transfer by October 1, 2025, provided that the Chinook Indian Nation commits to maintaining ownership for at least 10 years and utilizing the property for tribal government purposes.
+The bill proposes the transfer of ownership of the Naselle Youth Camp property to the Chinook Indian Nation, aiming to optimize the use of this underutilized asset for the benefit of the local community.
+The Department of Enterprise Services is required to execute an agreement for this transfer by October 1, 2025, provided that the Chinook Indian Nation commits to maintaining ownership for at least 10 years and utilizing the property for tribal government purposes.

-Additionally, the bill amends existing laws, specifically RCW 28A.190.005 and RCW 72.05.010, to remove references to the Naselle Youth Camp from the definitions of "residential school" and related provisions.
-The amendments clarify the purposes of the relevant sections, focusing on providing care and education for children with behavior problems and disabilities, while ensuring the management of various juvenile rehabilitation facilities under the appropriate state departments.
+Additionally, the bill amends existing laws, specifically RCW 28A.190.005 and RCW 72.05.010, to remove references to the Naselle Youth Camp in the definitions of "residential school" and related provisions.
+The amendments clarify the purposes of the relevant sections, ensuring that they focus on providing care and education for children with behavior problems and disabilities, while also ensuring the qualified management of other juvenile rehabilitation facilities.
+The changes reflect the transition of the Naselle Youth Camp from a state-operated facility to tribal ownership.

 Statutes affected: